darknessdearm/Tic_toc_game_test/README.md

-# Tic Tac Toc Game with AI-Bot
+# Tic Tac Toe Game with AI-Bot

 Rule to Play:
 1. First, Log In by Google Account to play!